connectomicslab/connectomemapper3/paper/paper.md

   boundaries of the projected regions of the left hemisphere to the boundaries of the original regions of the left hemisphere, applying this transformation to the rest of the scales, and saving each parcellation scale in a Freesurfer annotation file.
-After generating the volumetric parcellations from the annotation files, one can now decide or not to perform brainstem parcellation [@Iglesias2015BayesianMRI], hippocampal subfields segmentation [@Iglesias2015AMRI], and / or probabilistic atlas-based segmentation of the thalamic nuclei [@Najdenovska2018In-vivoImaging].
+After generating the volumetric parcellations from the annotation files, one can now decide whether to perform brainstem parcellation [@Iglesias2015BayesianMRI], hippocampal subfields segmentation [@Iglesias2015AMRI], and/or probabilistic atlas-based segmentation of the thalamic nuclei [@Najdenovska2018In-vivoImaging].
 All segmented structures are combined at the end of process to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance with the BIDS Derivatives specifications.

 \textbf{A graphical user interface reflecting the workflow structure.}
-CMP3 takes advantage of Traits/TraitsUI framework
-  (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), to give to pipelines and stages a graphical representation, which is easy to understand and extend.
+CMP3 takes advantage of the Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), to give to pipelines and stages a graphical representation which is easy to understand and extend.
-This has enabled the design of a GUI aka `cmpbidsappmanager` (\autoref{fig:gui}) that reflects the modular structure of the processing workflow.
+This has enabled the design of a GUI which we call the `cmpbidsappmanager` (\autoref{fig:gui}) that reflects the modular structure of the processing workflow.
 It has been designed to guide and support the user in all the steps required to perform an analysis (\autoref{fig:gui}).